todogroup/awesome-ospo/README.md

 ## Contributor License Agreements / Developer Certificate of Origins

+CLA and DCO management tools.

 - [CLA Assistant](https://github.com/cla-assistant/cla-assistant) - Streamline your workflow and let CLA assistant handle the legal side of contributions to a repository for you.
 CLA assistant enables contributors to sign CLAs from within a pull request.
 - [Dr CLA](https://github.com/salesforce/dr-cla) - GitHub bot for dealing with Contributor License Agreements
 - [DCO Bot](https://github.com/apps/dco) - GitHub App that enforces the Developer Certificate of Origin (DCO) on Pull Requests
 - [EasyCLA](https://github.com/linuxfoundation/easycla) - a Contributor License Agreement (CLA) service used in Linux Foundation's LFX platform which lets project contributors read, sign, and submit contributor license agreements easily

 ## GitHub Metrics and Dashboards

+Tools for tracking and visualizing GitHub activity.

 - [osstracker](https://github.com/Netflix/osstracker) - OSS Tracker is an application that collects information about a Github organization and aggregates the data across all projects within that organization into a single user interface to be used by various roles within the owning organization.
 - [devstats](https://github.com/cncf/devstats) - A toolset to visualize GitHub archives using Grafana dashboards used by the Cloud Native Computing Foundation and Kubernetes